 I use this as my best camera for shoots and photography.
 This is the information on why I use this camera as my best one.

 Immense power.
 Phenomenal speed.
 A remarkable combination of innovation and refinement.
 The new EOS-1D X Mark II camera is nothing but legendary every step of the way.

 Building on a heritage of sophisticated innovation, the EOS-1D X Mark II is blazingly fast.
 Up to 14 fps* (up to 16 fps* in Live View mode) can be captured at a burst rate of up to 170 RAWs with a CFast™ card, and an improved 61-point AF system helps deliver clean, sharp images quickly, even in dim light.

-Sony a7 III is a supremely capable full frame camera.
-Though it doesn’t have the most megapixels or shoot the fastest bursts, its well-judged mix of resolution, speed, features and price point make it an easy recommendation for all kinds of photographers and all kinds of photography.
+Sony a7 III is a supremely capable full-frame camera.
+Though it doesn’t have the most megapixels or shoots the fastest bursts, its well-judged mix of resolution, speed, features, and price point make it an easy recommendation for all kinds of photographers and all kinds of photography.

 Oversampled 4K/24p video taken from full width 6K (cropped-in 5K for 30p)

 2.36M-dot OLED viewfinder, 0.78x magnification

 Larger, ‘Z-type’ battery (CIPA rated to 710 shots)

 For generalist photographers, wedding and event shooters, and even sports specialists, the a7 III gets an awful lot of things just right.
 But as with previous Sony mirrorless full-frame cameras, there are some foibles that persist with this new model.